siteoptimo/woocommerce-hear-about-us/readme.txt

 3. Setting is saved with the customer data.

 == Changelog ==
+= 1.1.0 =
+* Added requested feature to save the source on the order page.
+Added a choice in the admin (profiles and orders, orders, profiles).

 = 1.0.1 =
 * Added proper i18n handling for non-wpml users.